 Instead, speculation is geared toward maximizing your payout, with little regard for long-term stability.

-In basic terms, if investing is making a bet on something, speculating is adding a side bet to that—namely, that, a lot of other people will be betting tomorrow on what you are betting on today.
+In basic terms, if investing is making a bet on something, speculating is adding a side bet to that—namely, that many other people will be betting tomorrow on what you are betting on today.

 Speculations And High Returns

-A great way of seeing how speculations work is by looking at the cryptocurrency craze a few years back, exemplified by Bitcoin’s meteoric rise in value over the period of a few months.
+A great way of seeing how speculations work is by looking at the cryptocurrency craze a few years back, exemplified by Bitcoin’s meteoric rise in value over a few months.

-There was a time where you could buy one Bitcoin for five dollars.
+There was a time when you could buy one Bitcoin for five dollars.

 In Nov 2020, one Bitcoin was equivalent to roughly $20,000.

 A decent number of speculators who purchased Bitcoin back when it was cheap earned millions of dollars when they offloaded them during its peak price.